john-itcsolutions/cheirrs/README.md

 `sudo snap install kubectl --classic`

-In order to simplify things:

-`sudo snap alias microk8s.kubectl kubectl`

- .. then you can just use "kubectl blah .." instead of "microk8s.kubectl blah ..".

  So far we opted to follow the page referred to above at kubegres, and avoided installing postgis.
 Keeping It Simple Sweetheart!

  The best advice we can give now is to set up your Kubernetes system by following that reference.
 We have not managed to